1f604/tictactoe-ai/README.md

 To begin with I wanted to do some kind of bottom-up thing where I'd calculate the final states and then go up from the final state to the penultimate state but then I got kind of stuck on thinking how that was going to work.

-Then I thought - fuck it, let's just do it in the simple, dumb, memoization way.
+Then I thought - fuck it, let's just do it in the simple, dumb, top-down recursive (with memoization) way.

 So I did it and it was fast and it worked.